tenancy/docs/docs/hyn/5.4/models.md

 icon: fal fa-hand-holding-box
 ---

-For you to more easily connect with the correct database a few ways are possible.
+Tenancy offers a few ways to more easily connect with the correct database.

 #### Traits

-Two traits exist to force a model onto either the tenant or system connection.
+Two traits exist to force a model onto either the `tenant` or `system` connection.

 - `Hyn\Tenancy\Traits\UsesSystemConnection` to make a model use the system connection.
 - `Hyn\Tenancy\Traits\UsesTenantConnection` to make a model use the tenant connection.